Structural Compression of Convolutional Neural Networks

 \subsubsection{ResNet-50 on ImageNet dataset}

 First introduced by He et al. \cite{he2016deep}, deep residual networks take advantage of a residual block in their architecture (Figure \ref{resnet}, right panel) to achieve higher classification accuracy compared to a simple convolutional network.
 We have studied the performance of CAR compression on ResNet-50 architecture \cite{he2016deep} with 50 layers of convolutional weights.
-Figure \ref{resnet} top left panel shows the classification accuracy of ResNet-50 after pruning first convolutional layer using CAR algorithm or benchmark compression schemes.
-The bottom panel shows the classification accuracy after pruning the first convolutional layer in the first residual block (layer \emph{Conv a - Branch 2} in Figure \ref{resnet}).
-CAR pruning of other convolutional layers in this residual block or higher blocks yields to similar figures and are not shown here to avoid redundancy.
-These accuracies are reported on the ILSVRC 2012 ImageNet hold out test set.
+Figure \ref{resnet}.A shows the classification accuracy of ResNet-50 after pruning first convolutional layer using CAR algorithm or benchmark compression schemes.
+Figure \ref{resnet}.B shows the classification accuracy after pruning the first convolutional layer in the first residual block (layer \emph{Conv a - Branch 2} in Figure \ref{resnet}).
+The performance for all other residual blocks are illustrated in Figure \ref{resnet}.C.
+CAR pruning of other convolutional layers in each residual block yields to similar figures and are not shown here.
+All of the accuracies are reported on the ILSVRC 2012 ImageNet hold out test set.

 It is of great interest to compare at high compression ratio regimes where we keep less than 30 filters out of 64.
 In this situation and pruning layer \emph{Conv 1}, the CAR algorithm (purple curve in Figure \ref{resnet}) outperforms the competitors based on incoming and outgoing weights.
 The higher the compression ratio, the higher the improvements by the CAR algorithm.
 For low compression ratio regimes, the performances are similar.
 Compared to AlexNet, the gap between CAR and benchmark compressions is smaller for the first layer.
 This might be an evidence that ResNet has less redundant filters.
 Retraining (fine-tuning) the CAR-compressed network achieves further improvement in classification accuracy (blue curve in Figure \ref{resnet}).
 In fact, our CAR-algorithm achieves 72\% classification accuracy (compared with the 75\% for the uncompressed ResNet-50) when pruning half of the filters in the first layer of ResNet-50.
 This accuracy is 15\% higher than that of filter pruning based on average outgoing or incoming weights.